jwpconsulting/projectify/frontend/src/messages/en/help/tasks.md

 # Move a task

 There are a few ways you can move a task as well as a few places.
-You can move your tasks around inside the section they are housed in as well as move them to other sections in your workspace board.
+You can move your tasks around inside the section they are housed in as well as move them to other sections in your project.
 For example, if you have a section called 'To Do' and another section called 'In Progress', you can move tasks between these sections.
 Moving tasks is simple.
 On the right of a task are three buttons.
 An up button, a down button and an ellipsis (three dots) button.
 The up and down buttons move the task inside the workpace board section.
 The ellipsis button allows you to select a section to move the task to, as well as more actions inside the current section such as 'Move to top' and 'Move to bottom'.

 # Delete a task